Uko/DeprecationAssistant/README.md

 ![demo animation](graphics/demo.gif)

 Well, this is exactly what DeprecationAssistant is there for.
 It adds new debug action buttons that allow you to inline the body of a deprecated method in the place where you are calling it from.

+Installing

+Available from catalog browser or

+    Metacello new
+        repository: 'github://Uko/DeprecationAssistant';
+        baseline: 'DeprecationAssistant';
+        load